 Pretty cool, ain’t it?
 This technique is what’s called a visual double entendre.
 People love logos that make use of this design technique.
 They adore the mind games you’re playing with them, and your logo will surely be remembered for a long time.

-If you have a defined color theme for your brand, then make sure to use the same colors for your logo.
-Else, you can feel free to explore and play around with different colors.
+If you have a defined colour theme for your brand, then make sure to use the same colours for your logo.
+Else, you can feel free to explore and play around with different colours.

-That said, remember that versatile logos will look good even when stripped of their colors and displayed on a greyscale.
+That said, remember that versatile logos will look good even when stripped of their colours and displayed on a greyscale.